rahulk93/React-App-Quiz/README.md

 **What I learnt while making this application above:** I learnt many things while making this application such as connecting to API, producing categories, forms and forms groups.
 I also learnt how to make the cards filip.

 **How might I improve:** Limit the number of questions that user type in.
 For example, user type in between 1 and 50.
-Redeploy this React web application again for my
+Redeploy this React web application again from my
 Visual Studios Code software so that code can be seen by public.

 <!--# React-App-Quiz